-These strategies and tactics will help you resolve your customers’ problems swiftly and effortlessly and create a loyal audience of customers who love to advocate for you.
+Resolving customers’ problems proactively, swiftly and effortlessly creates a loyal audience of customers who love to advocate for you.

 8. Know your customers

-Let’s face it, customer loyalty can be broken easily.
+Let’s face it, customer loyalty can be easily broken.

-No matter how hard you try, customers can switch providers in an instance if they believe they will get more value elsewhere.
+No matter how hard you try, customers can switch providers in minutes if they believe they will get more value elsewhere.

 It is your duty as a business owner to know what your existing customers want and to deliver on that need.